BlueBuzzah/BlueBuzzah2-Firmware/docs/SYNCHRONIZATION_PROTOCOL.md

 ### Terminology Note

 This document uses the following device role terminology:
-- **PRIMARY** (also known as VL, left glove): Initiates therapy, controls timing
+- **PRIMARY**: Initiates therapy, controls timing, connects to phone and SECONDARY
-- **SECONDARY** (also known as VR, right glove): Follows PRIMARY commands
+- **SECONDARY**: Follows PRIMARY commands, receives therapy instructions via BLE

-Code examples may show `"VL"` as the BLE advertisement name for backward compatibility.
+Both devices run identical firmware and advertise as "BlueBuzzah".
+The role is determined by the `settings.json` configuration file stored in LittleFS.

 ---